-Struggling with getting your child to listen?
-Learn how teaching feelings reduces children’s misbehavior, and how you can apply this in your daily life.
+Struggling with getting your kids to listen?
+Learn why teaching about emotions reduces misbehavior, and how to apply this in your daily life.

-My three-year-old told me I made him sad, and I couldn’t be prouder.
+My then-three-year-old told me I made him sad… and I couldn’t be prouder.

 Let me back up.

-Picking up three kids from two schools in the afternoons is not my favorite part of the day.
+Picking up three kids from two schools in the afternoons was not my favorite part of the day.

 “You have to wait your turn to talk,” I told both of them.
 “I’m trying to buckle you all in, and listen to your brother talking.
 Tell me later.”

 In previous times, my little guy would’ve erupted in tears, or worse, a tantrum.
 But that day, with his lip quivering, he blurted, “You made me sad.”

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.